Biking in Honolulu and Oahu

 Honolulu City and County Bike Coordinator.
 This office can answer all your biking questions concerning trails, permits, and state laws.
 808/768–8335. www1.honolulu.gov/dts/bikepage.htm.

 Waimanalo Demonstration Trail.
 Locals favor biking this 10-mile trail that has breathtaking views as you descend into Waimanalo.
 There are many flat portions but also some uneven ground to negotiate unless you're willing to carry your bike for small stretches.
-Begins at the Pali Lookout on the blacktop of Old Pali Road, Nuuanu Pali Dr., Honolulu, HI, 96817.
+The trailhead is at the Pali Lookout on the blacktop of Old Pali Rd.
+Nuuanu Pali Dr., at Pali Lookout, Honolulu, HI, 96817.

 West Kaunala Trail.
 Biking the North Shore may sound like a great idea, but the two-lane road is narrow and traffic-heavy.
 We suggest you try the West Kaunala Trail.
 It's a little tricky at times, but with the rain-forest surroundings and beautiful ocean vistas you'll hardly notice your legs burning on the steep ascent at the end.
-It's about 5½ mi round-trip.
+It's about 5½ mile round-trip.
 Bring water because there's none on the trail unless it comes from the sky.
-59-777 Pupukea Rd, End of Pupukea Rd.
-This road is next to Foodland, the only grocery store on North Shore, Haleiwa, HI, 96712.
+59-777 Pupukea Rd, at the end of Pupukea Rd., Haleiwa, HI, 96712.
+Pupukea Rd. is next to Foodland, the only grocery store on North Shore.

 Equipment and Tours

 Bike Hawaii.
 Whether it's road tours of the North Shore or muddy off-road adventures in Ka‘a‘awa Valley, this is the company to get you there.
-They'll even pick you up at your hotel.
-There are also combination packages that pair cycling with kayaking, snorkeling, or hiking.
-Three-hour road tours start out at $60, with the six-hour mountain-biking foray running $125.
+There are combination packages that pair cycling with kayaking, snorkeling, sailing or hiking.
+They also offer guided hikes combined with sailing and snorkeling.
+The company offers both three-hour road tours and a six-hour mountain-biking foray.
 Tours include equipment, transportation, water, and lunch.
+The company will pick you up at your hotel.
+A highlight is the Urban Cultural Bike Tour, which includes visits to Iolani Palace and historic downtown Honolulu.
 877/682–7433. www.bikehawaii.com.
+From $60.

 Hawaii Bicycling League.
 Don't want to go cycling by yourself?
 Visit this shop online, and you can get connected with rides and contests.
 808/735–5756. www.hbl.org.